Zzhiwei/Personal-Website/README.md

 # Personal Website

 This is the source code for my personal website, written with react and styled mainly with CSS only.
 It was also designed with Figma.
 The link to website will be published shortly.
+It was fun doing this and definitely learnt a lot about design, looking forward to more web projects in the future :)!

 # Getting Started with Create React App